BiocsRE/Python-Game/README.md

 To contribute, please fork the repository, create a new branch, and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ### Notes:
 - The file is structured to provide a clear explanation of the game, installation steps, and controls.
-- Make sure to replace the GitHub link (`https://github.com/yourusername/escape-the-abandoned-mansion.git`) with the actual link to your repository.
+- Make sure to replace the GitHub link (`https://github.com/BiocsRE/escape-the-abandoned-mansion.git`) with the actual link to your repository.

 This `README.md` should provide users with all the information they need to run and enjoy the game.